-South of Spain does something to people.
+Andalusia does something to people.
 It slows everything down.
 The light is golden and warm, the streets are ancient and alive, and there is a romance in the air that feels completely effortless to photograph.
-As a fine-art film photographer based in Barcelona, I travel to Andalucia regularly for engagement sessions, proposals and intimate elopements — and it remains one of my absolute favourite places to shoot in all of Europe.
+I travel from Barcelona to Andalucia regularly for engagement sessions, proposals, and intimate elopements — and it remains one of my absolute favourite places to shoot in all of Europe.

-This is my honest guide to shooting in the South of Spain: the locations I love, what to expect from a session here, and why I believe it produces some of the most timeless engagement photography you can find anywhere.
+This is my honest guide to weddings and elopements in Andalusia: the locations I love, the venues I know, and why I believe it produces some of the most timeless photography you can find anywhere in Spain.

 Most engagement sessions happen close to home.
 Which makes complete sense — but it also means they look like everyone else's.